psa/process-exporter/README.md

 re-evaluated.
 This is disabled by default as an optimization, but since processes can choose to change their names, this may result in a process falling into the wrong group if we happen to see it for the first time before it's assumed its proper name.
-You can use -recheck-with-time-limit to enable this feature only for a specific duration after process starts.
+You can use `-recheck-with-time-limit` to enable this feature only for a specific duration after process starts.

 `-procnames` is intended as a quick alternative to using a config file.
 Details in the following section.

 `-remove-empty-groups` **(default:false)** forget process groups with no processes.
-This is particularly useful if you have some process groups that you expect will never return (e.g. if you have process groups named `scan-<scan-id>`, and once the scan is completed no more process will ever run for that scan again).
+This is particularly useful if you have some process groups that you expect will never return (e.g. if you have process groups named "scan-<scan-id>", and once the scan is completed no more process will ever run for that scan again).

 To disable any of these options, use the `-option=false`.